MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/acquiretokensilentasync-api.md

 ---
 title: Understanding the AcquireTokenAsync API
-description: Learn how to acquire security tokens in public and confidential client applications using MSAL.NET
+description: Learn how to acquire  tokens silently in public and confidential client applications using MSAL.NET
 author: Dickson-Mwendia
 manager: CelesteDG